spot-next/core-next/docs/api.md

 ```

 The `ImportConfiguration` can be configured:
-* `ìgnoreErrors`: if true, errors (like unresolvable item references) are ignored (although logged) and as many as possible items are being imported.
+* `ignoreErrors`: if true, errors (like unresolvable item references) are ignored (although logged) and as many as possible items are being imported.
 By default this is disabled though.
 * `scriptIdentifier`: is optional, but can be useful for debugging purposes (in the logs)

-> During **system initialization** bot the essential and the sample data are imported using this functionality, eg. in `CoreInit`.
+> During **system initialization** botj the essential and the sample data are imported using this functionality, eg. in `CoreInit`.
 Every custom `Init` class has to implement these methods:

 ```java
 @Override